Sidify Music Converter

 Step 4 Download Music from Spotify to Computer

-Click the Convert button and Sidify would start downloading the Spotify music to the computer.
+Click the Convert button and Sidify will start downloading the Spotify music to the computer.

 Step 5 Find the Spotify Downloads on the Local Drive

-Once the conversion is done, you can click the Converted tab to check what have been converted successfully.
-Go to the output folder set in Step 3 and you can find all the Spotify downloads on the local drive.
+Once the conversion is done, you can click the Converted tab to check what has been converted successfully.
+Go to the output folder set in Step 3 and you will find all the Spotify downloads on the local drive.

 Since the Spotify downloads have been saved as local files on your computer.
 You can keep them permanently now!

 With a Spotify Premium account, you can download music from Spotify for offline streaming.
-Yet the Spotify downloads are saved as cache files on your device.
-If you discontinue the subscription, you’ll be downgraded to the free version, and lose the Spotify downloads when your subscription comes to the end.
+Yet, the Spotify downloads are saved as cache files on your device.
+If you discontinue the subscription, you’ll be downgraded to the free version, and lose the Spotify downloads when your subscription comes to an end.

 To permanently keep Spotify downloads, you can turn to Sidify Music Converter.
-It’s a professional tool that can download music from Spotify as MP3, AAC, WAV, FLAC, AIFF or ALAC files to your local computer, applying to both Spotify Premium & Free users.
+It’s a professional tool that can download music from Spotify as MP3, AAC, WAV, FLAC, AIFF, or ALAC files to your local computer, applying to both Spotify Premium and Free users.

 Sidify Music Converter is shareware.
-The free trial is limited to convert the first three minutes of each audio for sample testing.
-You can download the program to test whether it meets your need and then decide whether to get it or not.
+The free trial is limited to converting the first three minutes of each audio for sample testing.
+You can download the program to test whether it meets your needs and then decide whether to get it or not.